5 Acupuncture Myths We All Need To Stop Believing: A Doctor Explains

 Myth #3: Acupuncture only treats pain.

 It’s true that acupuncture helps with pain, especially joint, back, headaches, and menstrual cramps.
 There is an abundance of research to back up its effectiveness for pain.
-However, I've also successfully helped manage many other conditions using acupuncture, including nausea, allergies, anxiety, infertility, depression, hypertension (high blood pressure), and fibromyalgia, among others.
+However, I've also successfully helped manage many other conditions using acupuncture, including nausea, allergies, anxiety, depression, hypertension (high blood pressure), and fibromyalgia, among others.

 Myth #4: Acupuncture is just a placebo effect.